The Functionality of Ontointelligence

-Scientific thinking is related to the action oriented to understanding the structure of the reality, basically using hierarchical logic, but in terms of an integrative thinking (where reality is but one).
+Scientific or systemic thinking is related to the action oriented to understanding the structure of the reality, basically using hierarchical logic, but in terms of an integrative thinking (where reality is but one).

 The one who predominantly uses this type of thinking is the one who, when faced with a problem of reality, relates sciences to find a solution.
 Scientific thinking will, in this way, seek the inclusion of different professionals for the development of one solution to the problem.

 The security of the individual relies on the integration of sciences.